scionproto/scion/doc/ColibriDesign.rst

 Renew a Segment Reservation
 ***************************
 #.
 The service triggers the renewal of the existing segment reservations with constant frequency.
 #.
-The store in the *COS* retrieves each one of the reservations that originate in this AS.
+The store in the COLIBRI service retrieves each one of the reservations that originate in this AS.
 #.
 Per reservation retrieved, the store adds a new index to it and pushes it forward.

 Handle a Reservation Query
 **************************
 #.
-The store in the *COS* receives the query and returns the collection of segment reservations
+The store in the COLIBRI service receives the query and returns the collection of segment reservations
    matching it.